coolbeans7/Jmeter-Tryouts/README.md

   modifies .jmx script with correct loadup

 HEAP=-Xms2048m -Xmx2048m’
 Please note if you increased the allocated JMeter heap memory remember that you need to have Java runtime environment 6 or above.
 What you may notice is you’re unable to allocate more than 2 GB of memory; this happened to me, JMeter refused to open, and was the cause of the JMeter only being able to use 1 CPU core.
 A quick fix for this is to install the 64 bit Java runtime environment, this should alleviate the problem.

+Install R:
+add epel repo or yum localinstall rpm
+tips: check for centos version and cat /etc/yum/vars/releasever
+make sure 6.4 or w/e version there is correct to the OS
+maybe disable plaxo repo in /etc/yum.repod/plaxo.repo
+set disabled = 0